kbalog/uis-dat310-spring2016/exercises/php/data/README.md

 Write a PHP script that loads all registered users from the textfile used in the previous exercise, and displays them in a table.

+  * Hint: you can use the [explode() function](http://php.net/manual/en/function.explode.php) to split a string along tab characters.

 ## Exercise #3: Saving users to MySQL table